OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-2-DevOps/chapter-4-webhooks/quiz/quiz.md

         import { onAuthStateChanged } from "https://www.gstatic.com/firebasejs/11.6.0/firebase-auth.js";

         const quizData = [
             {
-    question: "What does a webhook do in a CI/CD workflow?",
+                question: "What is the primary purpose of a webhook in a CI/CD setup?",
                 options: [
-      "Manually starts a test run",
-      "Automatically notifies a CI/CD tool when events like code pushes occur", "Stores deployment history",
-      "Encrypts application secrets"
+                    "To merge pull requests automatically",
+                    "To create a backup of the code", "To automatically notify a CI/CD tool when an event happens in the code repository", "To send a manual reminder to the developer to run tests" ],
+                explanations: [
+                    "Webhooks only notify; merging still requires separate processes.", "Webhooks trigger actions, they don't handle backups.", "Webhooks alert the CI/CD platform automatically when events like code pushes happen.", "Webhooks automate the process; they don't send manual reminders."
                 ],
-    correctAnswer: 1,
+                correctAnswer: 2
-    explanation: "Webhooks automatically notify external tools (like CI/CD platforms) of events such as code pushes, enabling automated actions like test runs."
             },
             {
-    question: "Why would you include a secret token in your webhook configuration?",
+                question: "Which of the following is NOT typically a trigger event for a webhook?",
                 options: [
-      "To trigger a test environment",
-      "To authenticate that the webhook request came from GitHub", "To track who edited the code",
-      "To automatically approve pull requests"
+                    "Writing a new README file",
+                    "Opening a new pull request",
+                    "Pushes to the repository",
+                    "Creating a new release"
                 ],
+                explanations: [
+                    "Simply editing documentation like a README is not typically a webhook trigger unless coupled with a push event.", "Pull requests are a standard webhook trigger.", "Pushes are a common webhook trigger.",
+                    "Releases can trigger webhooks."
+                ],
+                correctAnswer: 0
+            },
+            {
+                question: "What is the Payload URL in a webhook configuration?",
+                options: [
+                    "The location where GitHub sends the webhook notification", "A security token to verify webhook authenticity", "A copy of the repository for testing", "The local machine's URL where code is written" ],
+                explanations: [
+                    "The Payload URL is the destination server that receives the webhook from GitHub.", "The security token is different; it's used for verifying the payload.", "Payload URL is not a copy of the repo.", "The payload URL refers to the receiving service, not the developer's machine."
+                ],
+                correctAnswer: 0
+            },
+            {
+                question: "Why might you configure a secret token in your webhook?",
+                options: [
+                    "To store environment variables",
+                    "To encrypt the code being pushed",
+                    "To limit how many times the webhook can fire", "To prevent unauthorized services from spoofing webhook notifications" ],
+                explanations: [
+                    "Environment variables are handled separately in CI/CD setups.", "The secret token verifies identity, not encrypts code.", "The secret token does not control frequency.", "The secret token ensures that only verified, legitimate webhook payloads are accepted."
+                ],
-    correctAnswer: 1,
+                correctAnswer: 3
-    explanation: "A secret token ensures that incoming webhook requests are genuine and originate from the trusted source, such as GitHub."
             }
         ];

         let currentQuestion = 0;
         let score = 0;